 Marketing Defined

-According to Investopedia, marketing refers to the activities a business undertakes to promote the buying or selling of certain products or services.
-Marketing can include activities like selling, delivering products to customers, advertising, social media, and more.
+According to Investopedia, marketing means the activities a business uses to promote the buying or selling of products or services.
+Marketing can include selling, delivering products to customers, advertising, social media, and more.

-While advertising is part of marketing, marketing is a much broader term that pertains to a wide range of activities taken on to promote a business.
-Therefore, marketing encompasses all the activities related to business promotion, including market research, marketing strategy development, marketing communications, and so on.
+Advertising is part of marketing.
+But marketing is a far broader term that covers many activities used to promote a business.
+So marketing includes everything tied to business promotion, such as market research, marketing strategy development, and marketing communications.

 According to the digital marketing experts, here are the 5 types of Marketing you should be aware of: